npahwa-pixel/Internship-Ds-Project-2/Final-ds-projects/ner_json_deberta_fullft_multi_4ds/README.md

-# DeBERTa NER→JSON — 4-dataset ML Pipeline (No UI)
+# DeBERTa NER→JSON — 4-dataset ML Pipeline

 This project is a **proper ML pipeline structure** for your **4-dataset** run:
 - `tner/conll2003`